 Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

-From the physical limits perspective, modern NVMe SSDs can do hundreds of thousands of random I/O reads per second, and local DCs are just 1-5 ms from the user.
-How close can the object store get to these raw numbers?
+Modern NVMe SSDs can do hundreds of thousands of random I/O reads per second.
+How close can I get to these raw numbers?
+I compared against MinIO, RocksDB with BlobDB, and various filesystems:

 Then, when doing random 4K reads across these objects, it achieves sub-millisecond time-to-first-byte, regardless of object size: